 You will need to configure 8 preferred web conversion events per domain in Events Manager.
-Facebook’s new Aggregated Event Measurement limits domains to 8 conversion events that can be used for campaign optimisation.
-Facebook will initially configure the conversion events they believe are the most relevant to your business.
-This is based on your previous activity.
-Ad sets optimising for a conversion event that is no longer available will be paused when Aggregated Event Measurement launches in 2021.
+Facebook’s Aggregated Event Measurement limits domains to 8 conversion events that can be used for campaign optimisation.
+Facebook configures the conversion events they believe are the most relevant to your business, based on your previous activity.
+Ad sets optimising for a conversion event that are no longer available were paused when Aggregated Event Measurement launched in 2021.

 Exclude iOS devices from campaigns with conversion objectives

 This certainly isn’t a permanent solution to running paid advertising on Facebook.
-However, doing so may give you an insight into what you can expect when the update takes effect.
+However, doing so may give you an insight into what you can expect.